Community Lunches (Tuesdays and Thursdays at 12:00 pm, $5; Mondays and Wednesdays at 12:00, suggested donation $2 or pay what you can)

 Quietly soaking up the sun behind Gordon Neighbourhood House lies a small but bountiful Urban Farm.
 It is as diverse as the people it feeds—heads of lettuce bloom next to herbs, brassicas, and carrots in two 2’ x 20’ plots.
 Urban agriculture is one of Gordon Neighbourhood House’s newest projects, and represents a fresh focus on food-raising in the West End community.
 Its primary function is to produce nutrient dense produce, which is then harvested on site and used to create healthy meals for the low-cost Community Lunch program, as well as for use in various other programs.

 Nestled in the 1500 sq. foot courtyard of an apartment building at Jervis St. (and Davie St) is Gordon Neighbourhood House’s newest farm.
 The space has been graciously provided and set up by Gordon Nelson Inc. These plots are used to grow and produce for the low-cost Community Lunch program, summer pop-up farm stands, and new programs aimed at increasing access to nutrient-dense, fresh, local food for our neighbours.
 This farm is hoped to be one of many within the coming years as we work to envision our food philosophy.
 If you’d like to come get your hands dirty, learn about seasonal foods, urban farm practice, herb uses, and harvest some beets, greens, and beans, we’d love to have your help!
 Come enjoy the sun and share your love of food.
 Any level of experience is welcome.
 Together we grow!
-Please contact Susanna at email@example.com, or call 604-683-2554 for details.
+Please contact our Farmer Joey at firstname.lastname@example.org, or call 604-683-2554 for details.

 With each growing season, we seek to find new ways to increase the yield of the garden and the breadth of this food growing initiative, driven by a belief that together we grow.
-If you would like to volunteer at one of the Urban Farms or have ideas for potential farms please contact Andrew at firstname.lastname@example.org call 604-683-2554 for details.
+If you would like to volunteer at one of the Urban Farms or have ideas for potential farms please contact Joey at email@example.com or call 604-683-2554 for details.